NayantaraB/Travel_Time_Predictions/README.md

 - A Google account or a Python IDE.
 I use Colab, but this project uses a LOT of ram on your google drive, so it would be better to use a [Jupyter Notebook](https://jupyter.org/).
 - Travel time data and city boundaries from the city of your choice using [Uber Movement](https://movement.uber.com/?lang=en-US).
 The city boundary for Kolkata is avaialble in this repository as [kolkata_wards.json](https://github.com/NayantaraB/Travel_Time_Predictions/blob/main/kolkata_wards.json), but the travel time data was too large to upload and should be downloaded by the user.

+## Documentation:
+All codes and description is provided in the that can be downloaded from [kolkata_wards.json](https://github.com/NayantaraB/Travel_Time_Predictions/blob/main/kolkata_wards.json) in this repository and used directly in your preferred coding environmnet.

 # Credit
-This turial was inspired by a spatial data science/modelling tutorial by [Ujval Gandhi](https://github.com/spatialthoughts).
+This tutorial was inspired by a spatial data science/modelling tutorial on Travel Time Predictions by [Ujval Gandhi](https://github.com/spatialthoughts).